-Teen Tech: Ziggy Stardust 3D Designed Earrings - Learn basic 3D modeling and celebrate bisexual icon David Bowie with a 3D-modeled Ziggy Stardust earring.
+- Teen Tech: Ziggy Stardust 3D Designed Earrings - Learn basic 3D modeling and celebrate bisexual icon David Bowie with a 3D-modeled Ziggy Stardust earring.

-Teens Read: Books for PRIDE
+- Teens Read: Books for Pride

 Regional History and Genealogy Resources

 The collection includes VHS tapes and DVDs of the films shown at the festival.
-Newspaper clippings provide a glimpse at how the event was promoted, and in turn viewed, by the local community.
-The opening remarks of the event give us an understanding about why the organizers felt the festival would help bring awareness and educate people about LGBTQ+ issues and filmmaking.
+Newspaper clippings provide a glimpse at how the event was promoted and, in turn, viewed by the local community.
+The opening remarks of the event give us an understanding about why the organizers felt the festival would help bring awareness and educate people about LGBTQIA+ issues and filmmaking.
 Various budgets and meeting minutes provide a detailed look into the work involved in bringing this innovative event to the community.

 The Colorado Springs Pride Center was one of the oldest LGBTQIA+ community centers in the United States.
 Founded in 1978, the Center offered assistance and support programs to people across the Pikes Peak region.
 In 2014 alone, more than 8,400 people contacted the Center for help.
 Topics covered in this collection include – but are not limited to – Amendment 2, marriage, hate crimes, local news, and legal cases.
 News releases, newspaper clippings, and scrapbooks show the highs and lows of what was happening in the community.
 This nonprofit organization served as a much-needed medium for marginalized voices in the Pikes Peak region.